decentraland/old-documentation/_posts/sdk-reference/2018-01-08-tsx-coding-guide.md

 {% endraw %}

 This example goes over the elements of the `fallingLeaves` array running the same function on each.
 The original array is of type `Vector3Component` so each element in it has values for _x_, _y_ and _z_ coordinates.
-The function that runs for each element returns a plane entity that uses the position stored in the array.
+The function that runs for each element returns a plane entity that uses the position stored in the array and has a key based on the array index.

 #### Combine with filter